-Since the last Self-Study in 2009, BCC has experienced significant changes in executive leadership positions at the college.
-During this decade, there have been four Presidents, five Provosts, three Vice Presidents of Student Affairs, three Vice Presidents of Administration and Finance and two Vice Presidents of Advancement.
+Since the last Self-Study in 2009, BCC has experienced significant changes in executive leadership positions at the College.
+During this decade, there have been four presidents, five provosts, three vice presidents of student affairs, three vice presidents of administration and finance, and two vice presidents of Advancement.
 Despite these substantial transitions, the College has remained grounded by a campus-wide commitment to its mission and goals.
-To their credit, all of the new executive leaders have embraced the Mission and Goals of the College as they were written before their tenure, which has enabled the College to make substantial progress, as evidenced by the significant increases in student completion rates among other significant outcomes.
+To their credit, all of the new executive leaders have embraced the mission and goals of the College (written before their tenure), which has enabled the College to make substantial progress on its goals and objectives.

-The college has maintained a commitment to the value of facilitative leadership and shared decision-making among key stakeholders about issues that affect the learning and working environment.
+The College has maintained a commitment to the value of facilitative leadership and shared decision-making among key stakeholders regarding issues that affect the learning and working environment.
 BCC's shared governance model emphasizes inclusivity, partnership between faculty, staff, students and senior administration, and shared accountability.